Blog Resources About Search Topics

 Get Started with Agent Builder

-Agent Builder is part of OpenAI’s AgentKit suite and is designed to work seamlessly with related tools like ChatKit and Connector Registry, making it easier to build, customize, and deploy end-to-end AI workflows.
-By offering a visual canvas, built-in testing, and easy deployment options, it empowers you to focus on designing great user experiences.
+Agent Builder is part of AgentKit and works with related tools like ChatKit and Connector Registry.
+The main benefit is a visual canvas with built-in testing and simple deployment options, so you can focus on the product experience.